I dread to think how many people rolled their eyes when they saw the title of this post. Because the answer is obvious, isn’t it?

 Put that credit card away, because leathers also come with their drawbacks!

-First and foremost, they don’t fair well in a range of weather conditions.
-Hell, they don’t fair well in most weather conditions.
+First and foremost, they don’t fare well in a range of weather conditions.
+Hell, they don’t fare well in most weather conditions.

 Nor will you have anywhere to store anything.